Đỗ Mười: Death and legacy

 To many outsiders, Đỗ Mười was a bland leader, but within the party his stature is such that he is still referred to as the "Godfather of Vietnamese politics" by party officials.
 In the Western world there has been little writing on him, or his contributions.
 An explanation is that the study of political leadership has become out of fashion within political science.
 Vietnamese sources obscured his involvement in the reform process and his party activities.
 According to Sophie Quinn-Judge, Đỗ Mười's leadership "was marked by a reassertion of the Communist Party's primacy and its heroic past.
 It was in 1991 that 'Ho Chi Minh Thought'—ideas extracted from Ho's writings—became one of the country's guiding ideologies, along with Marxism–Leninism.
-Biographies of early communists such as Nguyen Son and Nguyen Binh, who had been too Maoist for the 1970s, were printed in historical journals, with attestations of popular affection."
+Biographies of early communists such as Nguyen Son and Nguyen Binh, who had been too Maoist for the 1900s, were printed in historical journals, with attestations of popular affection."
 He turned 100 on 2 February 2017.
 On 12 April 2018, Đỗ Mười was admitted to the Central Military Hospital 108 in Hanoi.
-He died on 1 October 2018 at the age of 101, just 7 months after Phan Văn Khải died from a severe illness before Lunar New Year 2018.
+He died on 1 October 2018 at the age of 101, just 10 days after Trần Đại Quang died and 7 months after Phan Văn Khải died from a severe illness before Lunar New Year 2018.